exercism/v3/languages/csharp/exercises/concept/time/.docs/after.md

 If dates and times are a pervasive and/or critical part of your project then you should investigate [Noda Time][noda-time]

-In case you were wondering, according to this [Wikipedia article][wiki-utc] the abbreviation for universal time arose from a compromise between English (UCT) and French (CUT) speakers such that neither language would appear to take precedence.
+In case you were wondering, according to this [Wikipedia article][wiki-utc] the abbreviation for universal time, UTC, arose from a compromise between English (UCT) and French (CUT) speakers such that neither language would appear to take precedence.

 [so-timers]: https://stackoverflow.com/questions/10317088/why-there-are-5-versions-of-timer-classes-in-net
 [cross-platform-time-zones]: https://devblogs.microsoft.com/dotnet/cross-platform-time-zones-with-net-core/